Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Formation of NSCs from GCs

 \subsection{R$_{\rm e}$ -- luminosity relation}

 The simulations of NSC formation from GC mergers undertaken in \citet{Bekki2004} have shown that the relationship between the structural properties and the luminosity of the NSCs differ from those found for GCs.
-We investigated in Section \ref{section:NSC_props_relations} the relation between R$_{\rm e}$ and M$_V$ of the MATLAS NSCs.
+We investigated in Sect. \ref{section:NSC_props_relations} the relation between R$_{\rm e}$ and M$_V$ of the MATLAS NSCs.
 We now compare this scaling relation to that of the MATLAS GCs.
-In Figure \ref{fig:ScalingRelation}, we plot R$_{\rm e}$ as a function of M$_V$ for both types of star clusters, and compare the MATLAS GCs to those in the Milky Way (MW; \citealt{Harris1996}, 2010 edition) and M31 \citep{Peacock2010}.
+In Fig. \ref{fig:ScalingRelation} we plot R$_{\rm e}$ as a function of M$_V$ for both types of star clusters, and compare the MATLAS GCs to those in the MW citep{Harris1996}, 2010 edition) and M31 \citep{Peacock2010}.
 Unsurprisingly, the MATLAS GCs occupy a similar range of M$_V$ to the MW and M31 GCs.
-In agreement with \citet{Bekki2004}, we observe a different trend for the GCs than for the NSCs, where the maximum R$_{\rm e}$ reached by the GCs at a given M$_V$ decreases towards brighter GCs, while it is constant for the NSCs. \citet{Hoyer2023} noted that the NSC outliers in the LV seem to follow the size-mass and size-luminosity relations observed for the GCs.
-More statistics for low-mass NSCs is needed to assess if they they fall into the GC regime.
+In agreement with \citet{Bekki2004}, we observe a different trend for the GCs than for the NSCs, where the maximum R$_{\rm e}$ reached by the GCs at a given M$_V$ decreases toward brighter GCs, while it is constant for the NSCs. \citet{Hoyer2023} noted that the NSC outliers in the LV seem to follow the size-mass and size-luminosity relations observed for the GCs.
+More statistics for low-mass NSCs is needed to assess whether they fall into the GC regime.